Tolaro-git/SlayTheSpireMods/README.md

 ## Card Descriptions:

-  You need to format keywords properly so the game can recognize them, otherwise there will not be no highlights and no tooltips.
+  You need to format keywords properly so the game can recognize them, otherwise there will be no highlights and no tooltips.
 They must be capitalized in the translation file, and must be separated from the rest of the text with spaces, even in languages that normally do not use spaces.

   Below are the special symbols used in card descriptions.
 Do not alter them.